 A Chapter 7 case for individuals can be completed in four to six months.
 Chapter 11 cases for individuals can last several years.

 A business that files under Chapter 11 is in bankruptcy for several years in most cases.
 A Chapter 7 for a business could be completed in a year or two, depending on the size of the business.

 Chapter 11 cases have additional forms that must be filed.
-A “plan of reorganization" is one of the forms in a Chapter 11 case that is not in a Chapter 7 case.
+A “plan of reorganization” and the related disclosure statements are two of the forms in a Chapter 11 case that is not in a Chapter 7 case.